skippyr/river-dreams/README.md

 ### ¦ Manual Procedures

-If you just want to install riverdreams without using a plugin manager or framework, using a terminal, follow these steps:
+If you want to install it manually, without a plugin manager or framework, follow these steps:

 &emsp;**1.**&ensp;Clone this repository using git: